Please click the link to go to our library catalog.

 By clicking on the link below, you will be leaving the Conroe ISD website.
 If you use assistive technology and experience difficulty accessing information on one of the sites, please contact the librarian.

 I am very excited to be the library media specialist at Bush Elementary!
 I graduated from Texas A&M and taught 9 years in third grade (4 of which were at Bush).
-While in the classroom I went back to get my Master’s degree in library science.This is my tenth year in the library and I think I have the best job in the whole school!
+While in the classroom I went back to get my Master’s degree in library science.This is my eleventh year in the library and I think I have the best job in the whole school!

-I have been married for 18 years and have two boys (one in fourth grade and one in second grade this year at Bush).
+I have been married for 19 years and have two boys (one in fifth grade and one in third grade this year at Bush).
 I love to watch movies, play games (I’m a bit on the competitive side), spend time with my family and of course READ!!